Definitional Quantifiers Realise Semantic Reasoning for Proof by Induction: Introduction

 Since both reverse functions are defined recursively, it is natural to guess we can tackle this problem with proof by induction.
-But how do you apply proof by induction to this inductive problem and why?
-In which language can you describe your induction heuristics?
-In this paper, we present \selfie{}, a domain-specific language to encode such heuristics.
+But how do you apply proof by induction to this inductive problem?
+In this paper, we present \selfie{}, a boolean query language to encode induction heuristics in a declarative form, and its fast interpreter developed from scratch. \selfie{} is embedded in Isabelle/ML, the implementation language of Isabelle/HOL, and implemented for Isabelle2020.
+The key idea behind \selfie{} is \textit{definitional quantifiers}: new kinds of quantifiers that allow for definitional reasoning in a domain-agnostic style.